 Everyday physical activity for school-age children

-Most primary school-age children still need plenty of unstructured activity like running and chasing and playground games.
-Unstructured activity can also be more affordable and easier to fit into busy family life than organised activities and sports.
+Most primary school-age children still need plenty of unstructured activity like running and chasing, and playground games.

-Everyday physical activity can also include walking to and from places in your neighbourhood, or riding bikes or scooters to and from places near your home.
+Everyday physical activity can also include walking, riding bikes or scooters around your neighbourhood, and playing outside in your backyard or local park.
 And school-age children are often keen to help with physical household tasks like gardening or washing the car – something that you might be keen to encourage too!

 These kinds of unstructured, everyday physical activities can be more affordable and easier to fit into busy family life than organised activities and sports.
 And they all add up to a more active lifestyle for your child.

 Many children are ready for organised sport by the middle years of primary school.
 Playing organised sports and activities can be good for your child in lots of ways.
 For example, it can help him:

 - develop fitness and feel good about himself

 - learn to listen and follow instructions and basic tactics